New River Gorge national park boosts popularity of W.Va. motorsports route

 “After many trips to the Smoky Mountains, exploring their named routes, it occurred to me that West Virginia has roads that are just as beautiful, twisty, and technically challenging as any of those out-of-state routes."

-Momentum had been building before the establishment in December 2020 of the national park, which is expected to attract more than two million visitors to the region annually, and the route's page at Facebook now boasts more than 24,000 members.
+Momentum had been building before the national park's establishment in December 2020.
+The park attracts more than two million visitors to the region annually, and the route's Facebook page now boasts more than 24,000 members.

-Meanwhile, other routes established by Backroads of West Virginia are also growing in popularity, and Lanham is continually sourcing travel information, gathering news stories, and coordinating with local shops, museums, restaurants, and other attractions.
+Meanwhile, other routes established by Backroads of West Virginia are also growing in popularity.
+Lanham is continually sourcing travel information, gathering news stories, and coordinating with local shops, museums, restaurants, and other attractions.

 Advertisement